drothlis/clang-ctags/README.rst

     large tag file; I recommend you only use this option when generating a tag file for a single source file.

+--non-system-headers
+    Write tags for all non-system header files encountered while preprocessing the source file(s), not just the headers specified on the command line.
+(A system header file is one found in certain system-dependent directories and included with `<header.h>` instead of `"header.h"`.)
+    libclang doesn't currently expose the list of system directories, so clang-ctags employs the following heuristic to decide that a file is *not* a system header: (a) the file is found via a relative path (as specified to the preprocessor with `-I`), or (b) the file is located under the directory where clang-ctags is run from.
+Note that (b) is necessary because clang converts all header search paths to absolute paths if the source filename (as specified on the compiler command line) is an absolute path.

 COMPILATION COMMAND LINE
 ========================